Number : Season 24, serial 1 of 4.

 Beyus : Donald Pickering

 Sarn : Karen Clegg

 Urak : Richard Gauntlett

 Lanisha : John Segal

 Written By : Pip & Jane Baker

 First UK Broadcast : 7 – 28 September 1987.

-Plot : The Sixth Doctor regenerates into his seventh incarnation, after being attacked by the Rani.
-Forced to land the Tardis on planet Lakertya, the Doctor is captured by the Rani and tricked into working for her, whilst in the midst of post-regenerative stress.
+Plot : The Sixth Doctor regenerates into the seventh incarnation, after being attacked by the Rani.
+Forced to land the Tardis on planet Lakertya, the Doctor is captured by the Rani and tricked into working for her; whilst in the midst of post-regenerative stress.